kestra-io/docs/docs/administrator-guide/configuration/databases/README.md

 ### `kestra.jdbc.cleaner`

-Kestra cleans the `queues` table to avoid infinite grow of this table.
-You can control how often you want this cleaning to happen, and how long we will keep messages in the queue with `retention`.
+Kestra cleans the `queues` table periodically to avoid infinite grow.
+You can control how often you want this cleaning to happen, and how long messages should be kept in the `queues` table .

+Here is the default configuration:

 ```yaml
 kestra: